 - In general, Buddhists are conservative in dress and in contact between the sexes.

 - Never, ever disrespect the King or Thailand in any way.
-Not only is disrespect punishable by death, but the Thai people love him!
+Not only is disrespect punishable by death, but people — including foreigners — have been locked up for Facebook posts!

 Thailand Tips for Temple Etiquette